 If you need to connect your home network to the Internet via a Wi-Fi link, every model of Keenetic router allows that with a WISP (Wireless ISP) mode connection.
-You can connect, for example, to ISP's public Wi-Fi hot spot, your neighbour's Wi-Fi network, a wireless in a nearby cafe, or to a mobile hot-spot on your smartphone.
+You can connect, for example, to an ISP's public Wi-Fi hot spot, your neighbour's Wi-Fi network, a wireless AP in a nearby cafe, or a mobile hot spot on your smartphone.
 When travelling, WISP mode is convenient to use with a hotel Wi-Fi network.
-Your Keenetic connects to the hotel's Wi-Fi and all your mobile devices are good to go, already being connected to a pre-configured, secure Wi-Fi network of your router.
+Your Keenetic connects to the hotel's Wi-Fi, and all your mobile devices are good to go, already being connected to a pre-configured, secure Wi-Fi network of your router.

 The WISP connection can be used as a primary or backup connection, which is automatically activated in case of problems with the main Internet access channel.

 This type of Internet connection is set up on the 'Wireless ISP' page.
-In Keenetic models that are supporting dual-band wireless, this page provides two tabs, i.e. 2.4 GHz WISP and 5 GHz WISP — to allow configure the connection in the appropriate range.
+In Keenetic models that support dual-band Wi-Fi, this page provides two tabs, i.e. 2.4 GHz WISP and 5 GHz WISP — to allow configuration in the appropriate range.

 On the 'Wireless ISP' page, click 'Scan for a network' to select the desired wireless network.

-The window that appears display the available Wi-Fi networks within reach of the router.
-Select the desired network by a click on it.
+The window that appears displays the available Wi-Fi networks within reach of the router.
+Please select the desired network by clicking on it.

 This will take you back to the Wireless ISP page.

-When you selected a wireless network, the 'Network Name (SSID)' field and 'Network protection' selector are automatically set.
-In the 'Password' field, you must enter the password or the security key that is used to access the selected Wi-Fi network.
+When selecting a wireless network, the 'Network Name (SSID)' field and 'Network protection' selector are set automatically.
+In the 'Password' field, you must enter the password or the security key used to access the selected Wi-Fi network.

-The default setting is to configure the IP parameters automatically, the device will try to obtain an IP address via the DHCP protocol upon connection to the upstream access point.
-If you want to set a static IP address, address of the gateway, and DNS server, please specify those in the corresponding fields which are uncovered by selecting 'Manual' in the 'IP configuration' drop-down selector.
+By default, IP settings are set to automatic, i.e. the device will try to obtain an IP address via the DHCP protocol upon connection to the upstream access point.
+If you want to set a static IP address, gateway and DNS servers, please specify those in the corresponding fields which are uncovered by selecting 'Manual' in the 'IP configuration' drop-down selector.
 For example:

 NOTE: Important!
-The IP addresses on the router's home subnet (default network assignment for this segment is 192.168.1.x) and those received from the Internet service provider or an uplink access point must belong to different subnets.
-Otherwise, an IP address conflict will occur and there will be no access to the Internet.
+The IP addresses on the router's Home segment (default network assignment for this segment is 192.168.1.x) and those received from the Internet service provider or an uplink access point must belong to different subnets.
+Otherwise, an IP address conflict will occur, and there will be no access to the Internet.

 NOTE: Important!
-After you change the IP address of your router, you will lose access to its web interface.
+After you change your router's IP address, you will lose access to its web interface.
 To regain access, you need to update the IP address of the network adapter by unplugging the network cable from the adapter for a minute.
 Then make sure that the IP address on the network adapter has been assigned from the new subnet and that the Keenetic web interface is accessible from the new local IP address.
 For more information, see How to check the network adapter settings in Windows (IP address, MAC address, and Default gateway).

-Set the Internet connection switch to right (On) position to start the WISP connection.
+Set the Internet connection switch to the right (On) position to start the WISP connection.

-The Wireless ISP connection can be used as primary or for a backup.
+The Wireless ISP connection can be used as a primary or for a backup.

-When using connection backup, and the Wireless ISP connection is configured as the primary connection, on the same page you can enable Internet availability checking (Ping Check).
-Then, even if connection to AP remains but the internet connectivity is actually lost somehow, the Ping Checker will get around that and automatically switch the router to a backup connection.
+When using connection backup, and the Wireless ISP connection is configured as the primary connection, on the same page, you can enable Internet availability checking (Ping Check).
+Then, even if the connection to an AP remains, but the Internet connectivity is actually lost somehow, Ping Checker will get around that and automatically switch the router to a backup connection.